 IB Diploma Programme coordinator

-The IB DP coordinator, Camelia Constantinescu maintains communication between the school and the IB and is responsible for all aspects of course administration.
+The Deputy Head Academic/ IBDP coordinator, dr. Camelia Constantinescu, is responsible for overseeing the implementation and delivery of the programme.
+She maintains communication between the school and the IB and is responsible for all aspects of course administration.